K. P. Ratnam: Later life

 Ratnam was president of Colombo Tamil Sangam (1958–61), Ulaka Tamil Marai Kallakam and editor of the Tamil World (1965).
 He was also a vice-president of the TULF.
 He represented the All Ceylon Tamil Writers’ Association at the Asian Writers’ Conference held in 1957 in New Delhi; attended the 25th International Congress of Orientalists held in Moscow in 1960; and the 26th Congress of Orientalists held in New Delhi in 1964.
 He has written more than 12 books and contributed numerous articles on literary and cultural topics.

 Ratnam moved to India in 1985.
 He returned to Sri Lanka in 2003 and lived with his children in Wellawatte, Colombo.
-He died on 20 December 2010 at his home in Colonbo.
+He died on 20 December 2010 at his home in Colombo.